All pupillage vacancies at 30 Park Place will now be advertised through the Pupillage Gateway.

 All pupils receive an Induction pack on their arrival in Chambers.
-In addition to the core pack issued to all new tenants and staff, a Pupil's Guide is also given, as is a copy of the Policy for Treatment of Pupils who are not accepted as tenants.
+In addition to the core pack issued to all new tenants and staff, a Pupil's Guide is also given.

-Each pupil is required to complete a Chambers Pupillage Self-appraisal Form at the end of each three-month period of pupillage, and also such forms/certificates as are required by the Consolidated Regulations.
-This process enables the pupil and Pupil Supervisors to discuss the pupil's progress so far and future goals, in addition to any informal occasions when such matters are discussed.
+Each pupil is required to complete a Chambers Pupillage Self-Appraisal Form at the end of each three-month period of pupillage.
+This process enables the pupil and Pupil Supervisor to discuss the pupil's progress so far and future goals, in addition to any informal occasions when such matters are discussed.